EliSacch/PizzaTruck/README.md

 ### Python Libraries

-  - sys
+  - sys - needed in the type_write function to simulate typewriter
-  - time
+  - time - needed to set the chars printing time in the type_write
+  - sleep - needed at the end of the program to delay the termination
-  - os
+  - os - needed in the function to clear the terminal
-  - copy
+  - copy - needed to copy the custom instance of pizza, and not overwrite it every time we create a custom pizza
-  - tabulate
+  - tabulate - to display the data as table

 ## Acknowledgements